jacobcode01/ChurnLabs/README.md

 <hr>

 ## Makefile
-- A Makefile is a configuration file used by the `Make` build automation tool.
+- A Makefile is a configuration file used by the `Make` build tool.
 - It defines reusable commands called targets.
 - Each target represents a specific task, such as :
     - Installing Dependencies